myp888/deploy_port_scada/README.md

     .
     ├── Dockerfile
     ├── entrypoint.sh
-    ├── restore.gwbk       # Gateway backup (optional)
     └── modules/
         └── my-module.modl   # Optional modules

 #
 🔒 Default Credentials

-These are set in the Dockerfile:
+These are set in the yml file:
--	Username: admin
+-	Username: pfdagsfpc
 -	Password: password

 You can change them by editing the environment variables in the Dockerfile.